core-wg/comi/draft-ietf-core-comi.md

 Notice that the Block mechanism splits the data at fixed positions, such that individual data fields may become fragmented.
-Therefore, assembly of multiple blocks may be required to process the complete data field.
+Therefore, assembly of multiple blocks may be required to process complete data fields.

 Beware of race conditions.
 Blocks are filled one at a time and care should be taken that the whole data representation is sent in multiple blocks sequentially